Select Page

 You can find details about how to contact the Information Commissioner’s Office at ico.org.uk/global/contact-us or by sending an email to: casework@ico.org.uk.

-How can I contact Ipsos MORI about this survey and/or my personal data?
+How can I contact Ipsos UK about this survey and/or my personal data?

 Ipsos UK can provide a copy of your responses to this research, together with the personal information used to contact you for this research on request at any time before the results are anonymised.